Principal Graduation Events

 Guests: Families and friends of degree candidates are welcome.
 No tickets required.

 The Baccalaureate Service is an interfaith, intercultural service celebrating the completion of each undergraduate's academic career, and is the opening event of Commencement week.
-The service is prepared and coordinated by the Office of the University Chaplain; the chaplain, president, and deans preside, students from each of the undergraduate schools participate.
+The service is prepared and coordinated by the Office of the University Chaplain; the chaplain, president, and deans preside, and students from each of the undergraduate schools participate.

 For more information, visit the University Commencement website.